-In 2021/22, the Eastern Zone TACC was reduced to 32t due to ongoing declines in CPUE.
-This TAC was retained in 2022/23.
-The subsequent 2023/24 TACC (for the season currently underway) was reduced to 21t following consideration of the extended history of stock issues in the zone and additional consideration to aligning with the strategic direction of the new draft harvest strategy.
+In 2021/22, the Eastern Zone TACC was reduced to 32t which was retained in 2022/23 due to ongoing declines in CPUE.
+The Eastern Zone TACC in 2023/24 was reduced to 21t following consideration of the extended history of stock issues in the zone and additional consideration to aligning with the strategic direction of the new harvest strategy.
 As noted in the 2023/24 quota order, the new harvest strategy aims to immediately strengthen stock rebuilding in pursuit of higher catch rates and improved efficiency.

-Over the last three years nominal CPUE has continued to decline, however more positively, the standardised CPUE which provides a better indicator for stock status has been increasing, rising from the recent low of from 0.36 kg/pot lift in 2019/20 to 0.49kg/pot-lift in 2022/23.
+Over the last three years nominal CPUE has continued to decline, however more positively, the standardised CPUE which provides a better indicator for stock status has been increasing, rising from the recent low of from 0.36 kg/pot-lift in 2019/20 to 0.49kg/pot-lift in 2022/23 and a substantial increase to 0.60kg/pot-lift in 2023/24.
 This positive sign must be treated with some caution as the reduced size of the fishery means there is less data for calculating the CPUE time series and the reliability of this is reduced.

-The pre-recruit index (PRI) reached a record low of 0.08 undersize / pot-lift in 2018/19, in the following three years substantial increases were observed to a level exceeding the PRI threshold.
-However in 2022/23 PRI fell to 0.09 undersize / pot-lift -- a level close to the previous record low.
+The pre-recruit index (PRI) reached a low of 0.08 undersize / pot-lift in 2018/19.
+In the following three years substantial increases were observed to a level exceeding the PRI threshold.
+However, in 2022/23 PRI fell to 0.09 undersize / pot-lift and declined further to a new record low of 0.02 undersize / pot-lift in 2023/24.

 Egg production fell from a recent high of 27.2% in 2013/14 to 22.9% in 2021/22.
-As a cost saving measure the stock assessment model was not conducted in 2022/23 hence this number was not updated, however a weight of evidence approach outlined here and evaluation against a CPUE based proxy indicates that it is highly likely to remain above the 20% limit reference point.
+As a cost saving measure, the stock assessment model was not conducted in 2023/24 hence this number was not updated.
+However a weight of evidence approach outlined here and evaluation against a CPUE based proxy indicates that it is highly likely to remain above the 20% limit reference point.